alfredomartinezjr/wosostats/resources/stats-glossary.md

 **bopPass Comp Pct** - Percentage of all open play backward passes that were completed.
 Calculated by dividing **bopPass Comp** by **bopPass Att**.

-**Pct Pass Pressd** - Percentage of all passes that were taken under pressure.
+**Pct Passes Pressed** - Percentage of all passes that were taken under pressure.

 **PPass Comp** - All passes attempted under pressure that were completed.